 At least in the beginning, it’s highly unlikely that you’ll have any goods or services ready to market.
 Therefore, how do you plan to raise money?
 A strategy for fundraising that has been given sufficient attention will help ensure that funds continue to be raised.

 The governmental sector as well as private organisations both offer grants and other sources of funding, which may be applied for by nonprofit organisations.
 In this situation, conducting a search online might be useful.
 Details can be found on the webpage that your government maintains for businesses.

 - Structure your outgoings

-You might need some assistance with all of this, so consider hiring an accountant to help you.
+You could use some assistance with all of this, so you should think about getting an accountant to guide you through the process.

 Record all revenues

 Companies that are not for profit might draw their funding from a wide variety of sources.
 There must be an explanation for each of these:

 A promise to supply monetary support is known as a pledge.
 Be sure to keep careful track of any pledges that are contingent on a future occurrence (such as the same amount being matched by another contributor), since they might require special attention.

 These could be the consequence of door-to-door canvassing, direct mail marketing, telemarketing, advertising on the internet, or email marketing efforts.
 Whether they are made in cash, by check, through an online money transfer, or via internet payment, all donations need to be recorded.